c0dejump/HawkScan/README.md

   > -u URL         URL to scan [required]
   > -w WORDLIST    Wordlist used for URL Fuzzing [required]
   > -s SUBDOMAINS  subdomain tester
   > -t THREAD      Number of threads to use for URL Fuzzing.
 Default: 5
+  > --redirect     For scan wit response (302;301)
   > -a USER_AGENT  choice user-agent